Work-Webteam/atWorkLegacy/sites/all/modules/patches/patch-readme.txt

 module: Quiz (multichoice)
 file: quiz_question.module, line 460
 source: None - we did this ourselves
 issue: search hook query had incorrect condition, which would break views search_term functionality elsewhere.
-Fixed this hook by changing n.type to node.type.
+If it was changed off of n.type, the sites search functionality would not work.
+This condition was added to every query on the site - which is far from optimal.
+This was fixed via rejection method - focusing to only add the condition to if the node type was multichoice or question.